-Still celebrating International Week of Italian Cuisine I’ve decided to share with you one of Italy’s best-loved breads, the focaccia.
+Still celebrating International Week of Italian Cuisine I’ve decided to share with you one of Italy’s best-loved breads, Focaccia.
 Italians have created a practical but delicious way to cure a hunger pang when you’re out and about taking in the sights and sounds of this beautiful country.
-As we all know nothing fills you up faster than bread so when roaming around Italy you’re bound to see locals snacking on a piece of focaccia that usually sells for about a euro a piece.
-Bakeries in Italy make a killing every day selling pieces of focaccia to people from all walks of life from the man in the Armani suit, to the girl walking home from school, to guests who won’t arrive at a dinner party empty handed – this simple and dimpled bread is loved by Italians the world over.
+Nothing fills one up faster than bread so when roaming around Italy you’re bound to see locals snacking on a piece of focaccia that usually sells for about a euro a piece.
+Bakeries in Italy make a killing every day selling pieces of focaccia to people from all walks of life.
+From the man in the Armani suit, to kids walking home from school, to guests who won’t arrive at a dinner party empty handed – this simple and dimpled bread is loved by Italians the world over.

-Focaccia is traditionally a yeast bread that is (in my humble opinion) very easy to prepare hence I chose to start with this particular bread to set the ball rolling for other yeast risen dough recipes in the future.
-In most Italian bakeries the focaccia is prepared in the simplest way with a dash of salt and flavoured with olive oil but there are insurmountable ways to heighten the flavour with a more contemporary twist.
+Focaccia is traditionally a yeast bread that’s quite easy to prepare hence I chose to start with this particular bread to set the ball rolling for other yeast risen dough recipes in the future.
+In most Italian bakeries focaccia is prepared in the simplest way, with a dash of salt and flavoured with olive oil but there are insurmountable ways to heighten the flavour with a more contemporary twist.
 While the dough itself is consistently flavoured with olive oil, the unbaked bread can be finished with various toppings of herbs and vegetables.
 Here I’ve used the peppers from the Bell Pepper Preserve I made a few days prior but you can use an array of ingredients of your choice.
-Thyme and onion is big in our home as well rosemary and garlic while olives and tomatoes are of course, a popular Italian front-runner .
+Thyme and onion is big in our home as well rosemary and garlic while olives and tomatoes are a popular Italian front-runner .

-Before we go onto the actual recipe though there a few rules we have to learn before attempting to make yeast risen bread if you haven’t had the pleasure yet.
+Before we go onto the actual recipe though there a few rules to remember before attempting to make yeast risen bread if you haven’t had the pleasure yet.
 In the section Some Kitchen Knowledge I talked about the various types of flours and how they are distinguished.
-A strong flour is the most preferable flour for bread making which is usually called bread flour.
+A strong flour is the most preferable flour for bread-making which is commonly called bread flour.
 In some parts of the world bread flour is graded according to its strength.
-For instance 00 (double zero) is considered a strong flour and therefore a bread flour, here in Italy recognising bread flour is easy, it’s basically called manitoba in reference to the hands (mani).
+For instance 00 (double zero) is considered a strong flour and therefore a bread flour, here in Italy though recognising bread flour is easy, it’s basically called manitoba in reference to the hands (mani).
 Bread flour forms a high quality, strong gluten which is what allows flour to stretch and become elastic when it touches water.
 Yeast risen dough for bread relies heavily on this factor so that the dough can form a gluten network or matrix to trap gas bubbles produced by the raising agent, yeast.

-This brings us to another important key ingredient to bread making, the yeast.
+Another important key ingredient to bread making, is yeast.
 Yeast is the reactive agent which allows the dough to rise and form pockets of air.
-Now while there hundreds of different types of yeasts available the two most commonly used yeasts in bread making are dry yeast and fresh yeast and since they both come from the same family of yeasts there is not much difference between using either or .
+While there are hundreds of different types of yeasts available, the two most commonly used yeasts in bread making are dry yeast and fresh yeast and since they both come from the same family of yeasts there is not much difference between using either or.
 The only notable difference I’ve discovered is that fresh yeast is already active therefore the amount used is substantially smaller than if you were to use dry yeast for the same amount of flour.
-Dry yeast is inactive and sometimes many of the yeast cells are already dead therefore the quantity of dry yeast would be more.
-It is important to note that seven grams of dry yeast will achieve a properly risen dough when using around 300 – 350 grams of flour.
+Dry yeast is inactive and sometimes many of the yeast cells are already dead therefore the quantity of dry yeast is generally more per 250g of flour.
+It is important to note that 7g of dry yeast will achieve a properly risen dough when using around 250-300g of flour.
 As a rule of thumb it is equally important to note that very hot water kills yeast cells rendering them useless while warm or tepid water starts to activate yeast cells.
-Always remember this rule so that you never make the mistake of adding very cold water or very hot water to yeast.
-To speed up the activation process.
+Always remember this rule so that you never make the mistake of adding very cold water or very hot water to yeast to start the activation process.
 Another point to keep in mind is that sugar speeds up activation even when making a savoury dough.
 Yeast cells feed on sugar and manifests itself when sugar is present therefore you will notice that it’s not uncommon to find a tablespoon of sugar added in the initial stages of most bread dough recipes.

-Some time in your life you may have heard of no-knead bread recipes and in fact they are very good breads out there that can save you the effort of kneading by hand.
+Some time in your life you may have heard of no-knead bread recipes and in fact there are very good breads out there that can save you the effort of kneading by hand.
 The main factor to no-knead recipes is that the dough must be left for about 24 hours to proof in cold temperatures, a distinct contrast from what I mentioned above.
 During this time the gluten forming proteins are working by itself with the excess water to form the elasticity which would have been accelerated by the kneading process.
 Of course if you wish to make bread, bake bread and eat bread all in the same day then kneading is the all important element to make it possible.
 What kneading does, is it helps the gluten in the flour to form a mesh structure and this structure traps in the gas bubbles produced by the yeast.
 Without this structure there would be no place for the air to be trapped and for the dough to rise hence the importance of kneading.
 So simple bread basics revolves around four major factors that work together, strong flour, yeast, kneading and proofing.
 Once you understand this process, the smell of fresh bread baking will become a part of your kitchen.

 Like I said in Some Kitchen Knowledge you can knead bread dough by using a stand mixer or you can knead by hand.
 Some breads take more time than others and in my personal opinion those are the doughs that should go into a stand mixer.
-For instance a chewy bread like a baguette gets its inherent chewiness from the longer knead and that’s when a stand mixer can be very handy.
+For instance a chewy bread like a baguette gets its inherent chewiness from the longer knead and that’s when a stand mixer is excellent to use.
 The same can be said for sandwich bread because when making sandwich bread you are often dealing with bulk quantities.
-Why?
 Simply because you don’t want to go through all that trouble of making home-made sandwich bread only for one loaf.
-Two or three loaves should be made at once and because there is a whole lot of kneading that goes on during the slow incorporation of the flour to make sandwich bread dough, it is best to whip out the stand mixer.
-For bread like focaccia a good hand knead works perfectly because softer bread requires less kneading also kneading bread by hand can be quite gratifying so you’ll certainly want to perfect this by hand.
+Two or three loaves should be made at once and because there is a whole lot of kneading that goes on during the slow incorporation of the flour to make sandwich bread dough, it is convenient to bring out the stand mixer.
+For bread like focaccia though, a good hand knead works perfectly because softer bread in small quantities requires less kneading.
+Anyway kneading bread by hand is quite gratifying so you’ll certainly want to perfect this by hand.

-In light of all the explanation involved in bread making I must finally add that I have such a deep respect for bread whether its bought or made at home, we can’t deny that it has been the sustenance of life in every nation, every tribe and every culture around the world.
-It is the basis of why mankind exists today for even in its most simplest form it has managed to sustain generations upon generations of strong men and women.
-There is no place on earth, no corner of the globe where people have not found a way to make their bread of choice to feed their families and keep their communities alive.
+In light of all the explanation involved in bread making I can’t help but add that I have such a deep respect for bread, whether it’s bought or made at home, we can’t deny that it has been the sustenance of life in every nation, every tribe and every culture around the world.
+It is the basis of why mankind exists today for even in its most simplest form, it is bread that has sustained generations upon generations of strong men and women.
+There is no place on earth, no corner of the globe where people have not found a way to make their bread of choice to feed families and keep communities alive.
 It truly is the life-line to human existence and we should be so grateful every time we take a bite of bread.
-It’s my firm belief that it is because bread exists that many of us have never known profound hunger.
+It’s my firm belief that it is because bread exists, many of us have never known profound hunger.
 With that said, let’s bake bread!

 For the Dough